lexicHQ/docs/typed_declarations.md

 # TypeScript Declarations

-When you are importing external modules like for the [flickr](flickr_full_code.md) example, we are importing `request` module.
-You will need the proper typescript declarations to build correctly.
+When you are importing external modules in `typescript`.
+You will need the proper `typescript` declarations to build the bot correctly.

-For our `flickr` example, you will have to install following defintions:
+The following installs `node` and `request` module definitations:

 **node:**